F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/vhost.rst

 The vm2vm parameter sets the mode of packet switching between guests in the host.

-- 0 disables vm2vm, impling that VM's packets will always go to the NIC port.
+- 0 disables vm2vm, implying that VM's packets will always go to the NIC port.
 - 1 means a normal mac lookup packet routing.
 - 2 means hardware mode packet forwarding between guests, it allows packets go to the NIC port, hardware L2 switch will determine which guest the